vapor/docs/4.0/docs/middleware.md

 > We recommend creating a `Middleware` folder inside your `Sources/App` directory to keep your code organised

-Middleware are types that conform to Vapor's `Middleware` protocol.
+Middleware are types that conform to Vapor's `Middleware` or `AsyncMiddleware` protocol.
 They are inserted into the responder chain and can access and manipulate a request before it reaches a route handler and access and manipulate a response before it is returned.

 Using the example mentioned above, create a middleware to block access to the user if they're not an admin: